Public Art Division –

 Fine Art Conservation Laboratories is also presently providing the same art restoration oversight for the public art in the collections of the Federal Reserve (Los Angeles, Phoenix), The City of Vancouver, British Columbia (Canada), the History Dept of the Church of Jesus Christ of Latter-day Saints (SLC, UT).
 See here the background info for FACL’s past consultation services.

-Scott M. Haskins, Mural Conservator and Kent Twitchell, Mural Artist are getting together next week to put an anti-graffiti layer on his new mural of Ed Ruscha (see video below), which replaces the mural that was painted out by the US Dept of Labor many years ago.
+Scott M. Haskins, Mural Conservator and Kent Twitchell, Mural Artist have since collaborated on several other projects of his art to apply an anti-graffiti layers on his new murals such as this mural of Ed Ruscha (see video below), which replaces the mural that was painted out by the US Dept of Labor many years ago.
 Its been a long time comin’.

 See Kent Twitchell and Scott M. Haskins on Facebook